eric-lgonz/Enterprise-Network-Expansion/README.md

 <h1>Part 1: Basic Ethernet and IP Networking</h1>

-In this section, I will be starting off with the existing network topology below and will be adding the two LANs highlighted in blue.
+In this section, we will be starting off with the existing network topology below and will be adding the two LANs highlighted in blue.

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%201.png">